-No. You must use a different power of attorney document to address your mother’s business affairs.
-For more information on “financial” powers of attorney, see the Ohio State Bar Association’s pamphlet, “What you should know about…Financial Powers of Attorney.”
+No. You must use a financial power of attorney document to address your mother’s financial affairs.
+For more information on financial powers of attorney, see the Ohio State Bar Association’s pamphlet, “What you should know about…Financial Powers of Attorney.”

-Can I use a health care power of attorney to nominate a guardian for me, my minor children, or my adult disabled children?
+Can I use a health care power of attorney to name a guardian for me, my minor children, or my adult disabled children?

-A living will is a legal document you can use to express your wishes about the use or non-use of artificial life-sustaining support if you become terminally ill or permanently unconscious.
+A living will is a legal document you can use to set forth your directions about the use or non-use of artificial life-sustaining support if you become terminally ill or permanently unconscious.
 A living will:

 Yes.
 A living will only affects care that artificially or technologically postpones death.
 It does not affect care that eases pain.
 For example, you would continue to receive oxygen and medical care including pain medication, spoon feeding and being turned over in bed.
 Your doctor is required to provide comfort care as long he or she feels it is medically appropriate.

 Can I specify, in my living will, that I do not want cardiopulmonary resuscitation (CPR)?

 Yes.
 You can direct your physician to write a DNR (do not resuscitate) order for you if two doctors have agreed that you are either terminally ill or permanently unconscious, and it is medically appropriate.
 For more information about DNR orders, see the Ohio State Bar Association’s publication, “What you should know about…DNR Orders” or visit the Ohio Department of Health website at www.odh.ohio.gov